-The methodologies adopted in valuing financial instruments are explained in greater detail in note 18.
+The methodologies adopted in valuing financial instruments are explained in greater detail in note 17.

-- Currency Translation
+- Currency translation

-Assets and liabilities denominated in foreign currency are stated in the accounts by the application of the appropriate closing rate of exchange ruling at 31 March 2012.
+Assets and liabilities denominated in foreign currency are stated in the accounts by the application of the appropriate closing rate of exchange ruling at 31 March 2013.
 Any gains or losses are treated as part of a change in market value of investments.

-- Acquisition costs of Investments
+- Acquisition costs of investments

-The Acquisition costs of investments are included within the purchase price.
+The acquisition costs of investments are included within the purchase price.

-- Property
+Property

-The fund's freehold and leasehold properties were valued on 31 March 2012 by Cushman & Wakefield, acting as External Valuer.
-The valuations were in accordance with the requirements of the RICS Valuation standards and the International Valuation Standards.
-The valuation of each property was on the basis of Market Value, assuming that the property would be sold subject to any existing leases.
-The valuer's opinion of Market Value and Existing Use Value was primarily derived using comparable recent market transactions on arm's length terms.
+The Fund's freehold and leasehold properties were valued on 31 March 2013 by Cushman & Wakefield, acting as External Valuer.
+The valuations were in accordance with the requirements of the RICS Valuation Standards and the International Valuation Standards.
+The valuation of each property is on the basis of market value, assuming that the property will be sold subject to any existing leases.
+The valuer's opinion of market value and existing use value is primarily derived using comparable recent market transactions on arm's length terms.

-Derivatives
+- Derivatives

-The fund uses derivative financial instruments to manage its exposure to specific risks arising from its investment activities.
-The fund does not hold derivatives for speculative purposes.
+The Fund uses derivative financial instruments to manage its exposure to specific risks arising from its investment activities.
+The Fund does not hold derivatives for speculative purposes.

 Derivative contract assets are fair valued at bid prices and liabilities are fair valued at offer prices.
 Changes in fair value of derivative contracts are included in change in market value.